MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Out-of-Distribution Generalization.
   - <details><summary>Digest</summary> In this paper we introduce a novel benchmark, Pointer Value Retrieval (PVR) tasks, that explore the limits of neural network generalization.
 We demonstrate that this task structure provides a rich testbed for understanding generalization, with our empirical study showing large variations in neural network performance based on dataset size, task complexity and model architecture.

+- What can linear interpolation of neural network loss landscapes tell us? [[paper]](https://arxiv.org/abs/2106.16004)
+  - Tiffany Vlaar, Jonathan Frankle. *ICML 2022*
+  - Key Word: Linear Interpolation; Loss Landscapes.
+  - <details><summary>Digest</summary> We put inferences of this kind to the test, systematically evaluating how linear interpolation and final performance vary when altering the data, choice of initialization, and other optimizer and architecture design choices.
+Further, we use linear interpolation to study the role played by individual layers and substructures of the network.
+We find that certain layers are more sensitive to the choice of initialization, but that the shape of the linear path is not indicative of the changes in test accuracy of the model.

 ### Empirical Study: 2020

 - When Do Curricula Work? [[paper]](https://arxiv.org/abs/2012.03107) [[code]](https://github.com/google-research/understanding-curricula)